kyverno/website/content/en/Community/_index.md

 This is a public weekly meeting for maintainers to discuss issues and PRs pertaining to Kyverno's development and roadmap.

 Topics are proposed by maintainers.
-Contributors and end users are welcome to attend and contributors, but may not propose new agenda items here but instead add to the [community meeting](#community-meeting) agenda.
+Contributors and end users are welcome to attend, but may not propose new agenda items here but instead add to the [community meeting](#community-meeting) agenda.

 - Weekly every Tuesday at 7:30 AM PST
 - [Agenda and meeting notes](https://docs.google.com/document/d/1I_GWsz32gLw8sQyuu_Wv0-WQrtRLjn9FuX2KGNkvUY4/edit?usp=sharing)